 In flight or fight, the world can feel dangerous, chaotic and even painful.
 In this state we are mobilised, agitated and unable to settle into stillness.
-If it is not possible for us to flee or fight, our neuroception of threat will drop us further down the Polyvagal ladder into ‘fawn’, not shown on the ladder above.
+If it is not possible for us to flee or fight, our neuroception of threat will drop us further down the Polyvagal ladder into dorsal.

-When in shutdown, it can be very difficult, if not impossible, to respond.
+In this place of shutdown, it can be very difficult, if not impossible, to respond.
 Our processing ability changes and our capacity to tune into our external world is ‘paused’.
-For me, this can feel like my nervous system has formed a cocoon, enveloping me from any Neuroception of threat.
-It is also a period of reprieve and recalibration.
-I see this happen for my son too and in the same way that I would not wish my partner to disrespect my space when I am in shutdown, we hold space for his.
+For me, this can feel like my nervous system has formed a cocoon, enveloping me from the world.

 As a neurodivergent person, I see befriending the nervous system as an incredibly important task, but one that we may need to be curious about approaching a little differently.
 Sometimes the ideal pursuit of ventral (safe and social) can have a fair amount of privilege attached to it.
 In this context it can feel like a struggle to be patient with oneself in dorsal (shutdown).

-The low energy, immobilization and low tone in shutdown can create different stories and judgements.
+The low energy and low tone in shutdown can create different stories and judgements.
 I hear much ‘hurry up’ and harshness when I’m in shutdown.
 My internal critic prefers I dance in sympathetic!?
 The swinging pendulum between mobilisation (flight-fight) and immobilisation (shutdown), is so familiar to me.
 Much of life has been here.
-But for my rest, there is great sanctuary in dorsal.
+For my rest, there has been great sanctuary in dorsal.

-Our different ways of being, bring different paths.
 Sometimes I find great freedom and restoration in dorsal.
-After time spent here, my energy and natural momentum returns and can take on a host of demands previously unattainable.
+After time spent here, my energy and natural momentum returns and can achieve a host of demands previously unattainable.

-The neurodivergent mind and body has individual and beautiful wisdom, and I invite others, as I invite myself, to connect with and respect these.
+The neurodivergent mind and body has individual and beautiful wisdom, and I want to encourage curiosity about this.

-As parents, before we became Polyvagal informed and made changes to our parenting and lifestyle, we had a very different construct of Autism and PDA.
-Indeed, we needed to discard many of the narratives we had been handed from diagnostic clinicians and mainstream discourse, as we found them to be deeply invalidating and pathologising.
+As parents, before we became Polyvagal informed and made changes to our parenting and lifestyle, we had a very different construct of autism and PDA.
+Discarding many of the narratives we had been handed from medical and mainstream discourse, has helped us carve out a new path, away from deeply invalidating and pathologising rhetoric.

 Children generally, but particularly those with finely tuned neuroception, are very skilled at cutting through our facades and any incongruence stays with them, just as it does for adults.
 This means that authentic communication is not just advisable, it is crucial.